VisionKit

 # WebGL & three.js

-So how does the screen need to operate?
-It requires us to have a certain WebGL Knowledge, in this Demo We write our own shaders to render the picture onto the canvas, using three.js To render 3D Model.
+So how does it work on the screen?
+We need to have some WebGL knowledge, and in this demo we write our own shaders to render the image onto the canvas and use three.js to render the 3D model.

 import { registerGLTFLoader } from './loaders/gltf-loader'